nowisesys/uup-application-options/README.md

 ### USAGE:

-In the command action class, define a method that checks whether to return command line options (CLI) or from request option (HTTP).
+In your command action class, define a method that checks whether to return command line options (CLI) or from request option (HTTP).

 ```php